DiamondLightSource/htss-rig-bluesky/docs/how-to/own-bluesky-project.rst

 For a virtual environment:

 .. code:: shell

-    module load python/3.11  # Only required on DLS workstations

     cd <your project>
     python3.11 -m venv venv  # Create a new virtual env in a directory called <your project>/venv